GeoMop/MLMC/python_coding.md

   - prefere high level code: numpy, pandas, xarray instead loops and native python sturctures (lists, dicts) For the sake of both speed and less code
   - Avoid branching and nested branching in particular.
 Use polymophism and duck typing o
+  - Avoid introducing simple module or class functions that are used only once.
+    If a small helper is needed only inside one expression or method, prefer a local `def` or `lambda`.
+Use a private `_*` helper only when it is reused or when keeping it separate clearly simplifies the surrounding code.

 ### Antipaterns
   - Do not index tuple.
 To access tuple items, assign it to named local variables.
 That documents tuple components.